 A really good communication skills coach will help you to identify and understand:

 – How you see your audience and how you think they see you.

-– How to craft and deliver a message that meets their needs, not just yours.
+– The best way to craft and deliver a message that meets their needs, not just yours.

 – What your audience want from you.

 – How what you say and the way you say it makes your audience feel.